taniarascia/primitive/README.md

 Now you can begin modifying variables in `variables.scss`.
 This file will define your colors, typography, sizes, breakpoints, buttons, borders, and more.
 Define all your variables here to keep your project organized.

 You can view `dist/test.html` or `templates/template.html` to see some example elements as you make changes.

-## Usage

-All documentation can be found at [https://taniarascia.github.io/primitive](https://taniarascia.github.io/primitive).

 ## Motivation